Samson-Mano/Truss_static_analysis_cpp/README.md

 - Define the truss geometry, material properties, and loads in the input file using the specified format
 - Run the solver executable, which reads the input file and computes the truss displacements, reactions, and internal forces
 - Visualize the results using the included OpenGL-based GUI, which provides options for displaying truss geometry, displacements, and internal forces
-- Post-process the results as needed, such as plotting them or exporting them for further analysis
+- Post-process the results as needed for further analysis
-- Read How_to_use.Pdf for more information.
+- Read How to use Images/Plane Truss Finite Element Solver.pdf for more information.

 ## Dependencies: